-Mother understood the importance of posture.
+The mother understood the importance of posture.
 She encouraged us to “stand up straight” and “not to slouch.”
 Posture is vital; it has an impact on all that we do.
-Poor posture can increase one’s risk to injury and places increased stress on the body.
+Poor posture can increase one’s risk of injury and stress the body.
 This course will cover how to quickly and effectively assess posture and provide exercises to correct common postures.
 This practical course is hands-on.
-You will leave the course with a wealth of useful information to help your clients.
+You will leave the system with helpful information to help your clients.

-Please note: During the class we will perform postural assessments.
-It is important to wear clothing that allows for an accurate postural assessment.
+Please note: During the class, we will perform postural assessments.
+It is essential to wear clothing that allows for an accurate postural assessment.
 Please wear shorts or biking shorts, and a t-shirt or sports top.

 - $194 plus HST – after February 22